Why I Became BoardSource-Certified in Nonprofit Board Consulting

 We’re fiscally sponsored right now, but we’re ready to incorporate.
 How do we recruit our first board?

 Our board won’t fundraise.
-How can we encourage more participation and energy?
+How can we encourage more participation and enthusiasm?

 Our ED and board chair are in conflict.
-It’s affecting everything, including our fundraising.
+It’s affecting everything.

 We need strategic direction before we can ask for major gifts.
 Can you facilitate our planning process?

 These aren’t just fundraising concerns.
-They’re board development challenges—questions about how boards are built, recruited, developed, and engaged throughout an organization’s lifecycle.
+They’re board development challenges — questions about how boards are built, recruited, developed, and engaged throughout an organization’s lifecycle and stages of development.
 I’ve been helping clients navigate them—facilitating board retreats, supporting board recruitment, helping boards clarify their role and build healthier dynamics.
 But I wanted to formalize that expertise.

 What BoardSource's Training Taught Me